sanctuuary/APE_UseCases/ImageMagick/Example2/README.md

 In order to be able to run the executable shell scipts of the demo examples, [ImageMagick](https://imagemagick.org/index.php) tools needs to be installed.

-An example of a workflow execution:
+An example of the workflow execution:
 ```bash
 > bash workflowSolution_1.sh input.jpg "Blue" "Red"